 The next step is to login using the CLI and your Heroku credentials.
-We recommend creating a new user in Heroku just for this machine (a “machine user”).
-Creating a machine user in Heroku is simple: sign up to Heroku as a new user and then add that user as a collaborator to your existing Heroku application.
+We recommend creating a new user in Heroku that you only use for this purpose (a “machine user”).
+To create a machine user in Heroku, sign up to Heroku as a new user and then add that user as a collaborator to your existing Heroku application.

 If you’re ready to login with the Heroku user credentials, make sure you’re running as your buildkite-agent user (which for most packages is “buildkite-agent”) and then run the heroku login command: